From left to right: Jan Nieuwenhuis; Karin Waanders; Marjorie Wielkens; Mariken Blom;

 - Advice on discontinuation of your study, disputes relating to examination results or disagreements with staff members.

-- Advice and guidance during the preparatory phases (VASVU and NT2VU) for refugees attending a course of study at VU University Amsterdam.
+- Advice and guidance during the preparatory phases (VASVU and NT2VU) for refugees attending a course of study at VU Amsterdam.

 - Other matters, such as a urgent housing calamities (if eligible).